Extended-range percolation in complex networks: Exact solution in uncorrelated networks

-We start by solving the problem of finding the size of the extended-range giant connected component (EGCC) for $d=2$.
+Let us consider a random uncorrelated network with an arbitrary degree distribution $p_k$, in the infinite size limit.
+We start by solving the problem of finding the size of the extended-range giant connected component (EGCC) for $R=2$.
 Let $u_1$ be the probability that, following a random link with an active end node, we are not able to reach the EGCC via walks that have gaps of at most one consecutive inactive node.
 Probability $u_1$ is suggestively written as $u_1 = P_{\rightarrow \newmoon}$.
 Note that the starting node's state does not play any role.
 Let $u_2$ be the probability that following a random link with an inactive end node and active starting node, we are not able to reach the EGCC via allowed walks: $u_2 = P_{\newmoon \rightarrow \fullmoon}$.
-A simple equation for $u_1$ is written by noting that [see Fig.~\ref{fig:schematic}(c)] after reaching an active node, the branch is finite only if all $r$ outgoing neighbors are either active but do not lead to the EGCC (prob. $\phi u_1$) or inactive and not leading to the EGCC (prob. $(1-\phi) u_2$).
+A simple equation for $u_1$ is written by noting that [see Fig.~\ref{fig:schematic1}(b)] after reaching an active node, the branch is finite only if all $r$ outgoing neighbors are either active but do not lead to the EGCC (prob. $\phi u_1$) or inactive and not leading to the EGCC (prob. $(1-\phi) u_2$).
 Exploiting the local treelikeness of the networks, we can write

 { \medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu

 }